This article discusses how to use VLANs with UniFi products. Find a link to an introductory article on VLANs in the Related Articles below.

 UniFi Device Management

 Initially, you need to adopt your UniFi access points or switches over the native, or untagged, VLAN, and this will be the continued requirement.
-That being said, they do support L3 management, so your controller can be on a different L3 network (or remote, etc.).
+That being said, L3 management is supported, so your UniFi Controller can be on a different L3 network (or remote, etc.).
 See more about that on our UniFi - Device Adoption Methods for Remote UniFi Controllers article.

-As of controller version 5.8 access points and switches can be set to tagged VLANs.
-After you adopt it over the untagged VLAN, you can define a tagged management VLAN to use.
-This is found under the device Properties window (click on the device to reveal) > Configuration > Services > Management VLAN.
+As of Controller software version 5.8, access points and switches can be set to tagged VLANs.
+After you adopt the device over the untagged VLAN, you can define a tagged management VLAN to use.
+This is found under the device Properties window (from the Devices page click on the device to reveal) > Configuration > Services > Management VLAN.

 UniFi Access Points (UAP)